 Baulkham Hills State Liberal MP David Elliott said these proposed laws will allow NSW courts to overturn certain settlement agreements for sexual abuse, serious physical abuse and other connected abuse.

-“It is critical that survivors in Baulkham Hills have access to justice for the horrific abuse they suffered as children in institutions where they should have been safe,” Mr Elliott said.
+“It is critical that survivors have access to justice for the horrific abuse they suffered as children in institutions where they should have been safe,” Mr Elliott said.

 “These landmark reforms will provide a clear pathway for survivors to set aside unfair payouts and seek fairer compensation.”